-O = Outstanding S = Satisfactory U = Unsatisfactory
+S = Satisfactory U = Unsatisfactory

-At the start of the school year, all students receive outstanding citizenship status.
-A student referred to the building principal for a disciplinary matter that results in a warning will receive a satisfactory grade and a student assigned an in-school or outof-school suspension will receive an unsatisfactory grade during the quarter being reviewed.
-A satisfactory grade at the end of a quarter will revert to an outstanding grade at the start of the next quarter.
-An unsatisfactory grade at the end of a quarter will revert to a satisfactory grade at the start of the next quarter.
+At the start of the school year, all students receive satisfactory citizenship status.
+A satisfactory grade will be determined each quarter according to the adherence of the DV 5.
+An unsatisfactory grade at the end of a quarter willrevert to a satisfactory grade at the start of the next quarter.